robcarver17/pysystemtrade/docs/production.md

 An instrument order will be resolved into a contract order: an order for a specific contract (or intramarket contract spread, since this is also a 'tradeable instrument').
 This is done by the process run_stack_handler.
 This could occur in a number of ways:

 - For a normal single leg order, we trade the priced contract or the forward contract, or both; depending on whether we are passively rolling and whether our position is increasing or reducing (see [here](#interactively-roll-adjusted-prices) for more info about rolls)
-- For a FORCE roll order, we create an intramarket spread between the priced and forward contract.
+- For a Force roll order, we create an intramarket spread between the priced and forward contract.
 This will also create a zero size instrument order.
-- For a FORCELEG roll order, we create two separate trades closing the priced and opening up in the forward.
+- For a Force Outright roll order, we create two separate trades closing the priced and opening up in the forward.
 This will also create a zero size instrument order.
 - For an intramarket spread (eg 5th vs 6th Eurodollar spread) we create an intramarket spread using the current contract status which determines which contracts the trades map to.
 FIX ME TO BE IMPLEMENTED.
 - For an intermarket spread (eg Brent vs WTI crude) we create two separate normal single leg orders.
 FIX ME TO BE IMPLEMENTED.